KDE/kdenlive/dev-docs/build.md

 and on Ubuntu frei0r needs to be built as well as there is no `frei0r-plugins-dev` package.

 First, install the requirements.
-For Ubuntu 19.10, the required packages are:
+For Ubuntu 20.04 and 19.10, the required packages are:

 ```bash
 # Basic packages